 In order to graduate from the program, students must complete 30 technical credit hours.
-The 30 technical credit hours may come from Ranken technical credit or transfer technical credit.
+The 30 technical credit hours may come from Ranken technical credit, transfer credit, or credit received via the Credit for Prior Learning Program.
 The courses are specifically designed to accommodate the needs of the working adult.
 The BSAM program offers a unique educational blend designed to transform highly skilled technicians into successful managers.
 The program combines Ranken's top-quality technical education with managerial and business courses, as well as the communications skills needed to be competitive in the 21st century.
 Students who graduate with a Bachelor of Science in Applied Management will have opportunities for greater career advancement and financial rewards.